MARTYR-X-LTD/utilities/guide-maker/README.md

 1. Page in notion like the reference
 2. Export in HTML
-3. Unzip files in a folder
-4. Rename to index-notion.html
+3. Rename it to `index-notion.html` or whatever but `index.html`
-5. Add `favicon.svg` and `styles.css` to the folder

 Example title: quickguide // glass_M0RPH1SM

-6. Run `guide-maker.py` inside the folder.
+I call the script from an alias `martyr-guide-maker` in my `.bashrc`

+4. Run `martyr-guide-maker index-notion.html`.
 It will serve the page on http://localhost:8000
-7. Save page with `SingleFile` extension on Brave
+5. Save page with `SingleFile` extension on Brave

 SingleFile options:

 -  Other resources: disable remove scripts
 -  HTML content: enable set content security policy

 Beware of upcoming changes to SingleFile due to Manifest v3.
 Maybe in the future I will need to use an old chromium build or firefox.
 Due to January 2023